parconley/interval-hider/README.md

+*Update: It appears that hiding review intervals is an option in the Anki settings, and the add-on is unnecessary!
+Thanks to the reviewer for this information!*

+*To update the setting: View > Preferences > Review > "Show next review time above answer buttons" (uncheck this)*

 # Anki Add-on: Hide Expected Review Interval

 > Your brain knows if you know something.
 Your eyes seeing intervals makes you second-guess.
 Trust your brain.